 <strong>BASC’s Wildlife Habitat Trust funds more than 3,000 acres</strong>

-Would you like to appear on our site?
-We offer sponsored articles and advertising to put you in front of our readers.
+Would you like to speak to our readers?
+We offer sponsored articles and advertising to put you in front of our audience.
 Find out more.Loans made by the Wildlife Habitat Trust (WHT) to enable wildfowling clubs to buy land have now topped the £2million mark, the trust revealed last week.
 The loans have paid for more than 3,000 acres of land purchases for clubs across the country.

 The WHT is dedicated to raising and distributing funds to help with the acquisition of land either for shooting, especially wildfowling, or for nature conservation or both.
 It was set up in 1986 by members of BASC.